- 1 Anatomical Position

 In this article, we shall look at the anatomy of the stomach – its position, structure and neurovascular supply.

-The stomach has four main regions; the cardia, fundus, body and pylorus:
+The stomach has four main anatomical divisions; the cardia, fundus, body and pylorus:

-- Cardia – surrounds the superior opening of the stomach.
+- Cardia– surrounds the superior opening of the stomach at the T11 level.

-- Fundus – the rounded portion superior to and left of the cardia.
+- Fundus– the rounded, often gas gilled portion superior to and left of the cardia.

 Greater and Lesser Curvatures